BrysonL/personal-site/content/blog/chat-classification-pt1.md

 * Most Active Sender: PF with 16125 messages
 * Least Active Sender: DT with 6793 messages

 (In case you're curious, the most heavily-messaged day was spent discussing [shiny pokemon](https://bulbapedia.bulbagarden.net/wiki/Shiny_Pok%C3%A9mon) and making fun of each other for high school crushes.)
-Most noteworthy imo is the sheer volume of messages we sent.
+I think the most noteworthy stat is the sheer volume of messages we sent.
 Over 15 messages a day for 10 years!
 Let's see if that's consistent over time by plotting the 30 day moving average of messages per day both in total and per sender:

 {{< img src="img/blog/classification/class-movingaverage.png" alt="30-day moving average of messages per day" class="container">}}